viniciusenari/weather-bot/README.md

 Here is an example of how the tweet post will look like:
 ![Tweet Post Example](assets/tweet-post-example.png)

 There are limited endpoints one can make requests for free on the Open Weather API.
-I'm using [**5-day / 3-hour forecast**](https://openweathermap.org/forecast5), which provides a forecast for the next five days with a 3-hour step starting from the next step that is more than 3 hours ahead.
-I am only taking the data for the following seven measurements, which provide the forecast for the day.
+I'm using both the [**Current Wheater**](https://openweathermap.org/current) and the [**5-day / 3-hour forecast**](https://openweathermap.org/forecast5).
+The current weather I use to get the first hour data (6 am on the example).
+The 5-day/ 3-hour forecast provides a forecast for the next five days with a 3-hour step starting from the next step that is more than 3 hours ahead.
+I take the next six measurements from this endpoint.

 Finally, you can set up a cloud scheduler to run this script daily, and your bot account will make posts about the weather forecast every day.